aws-samples/serverless-samples/README.md

 [serverless-rest-api](./serverless-rest-api) - These REST API examples demonstrate end-to-end implementations of a simple application using a serverless approach that includes CI/CD pipelines, automated unit and integration testing, and workload observability.
 The examples include multiple implementations of the same application using a variety of development platform and infrastructure as a code approaches.
 The patterns here will benefit beginners as well as seasoned developers looking to improve their applications by automating routine tasks.

+[fargate-rest-api](./fargate-rest-api) - These examples focus on creating REST APIs with Amazon API Gateway, Amazon ECS, and AWS Fargate.
+The examples include CI/CD pipelines, automated unit and integration tests, as well as workload observability.
+The examples include multiple implementations of the same application using a variety of development platform and infrastructure as a code approaches.
+The patterns here will benefit beginners as well as seasoned developers looking to improve their applications by automating routine tasks.

 ## Security